Last Updated on November 5, 2021 by Anne-Marie

 - Repeat on the other side of the breastbone until the bird is flat.

 - Place the brined and butterflied turkey on a large baking sheet that was coated with olive oil.
 Pull the legs out to the side and tuck the wings under.

 - Place large pats of butter under the breast skin.

 - Place spatchcocked turkey on the oven rack in the lower-middle position and roast at 425 degrees for 30 minutes.
 Then rotate the turkey on the baking sheet and roast for another 30 minutes.

 - Reduce heat to 325 degrees and roast turkey until a digital meat thermometer inserted into the thickest part of the thigh registers 165 degrees.

 - Remove turkey from the oven, tent loosely with aluminum foil, and let stand 15 minutes before carving.

 - Set your smoker to cook at 240 degrees F.

-- Place the spatchcock turkey on the rack skin side up and let it smoke cook for 4 hours.
+- Place the brined spatchcocked turkey on the rack skin side up and let it smoke for 3 to 4 hours.